 - Pour the hot brine over the raw onions, ensuring they are completely covered.
 Leave some space at the top of the jar to allow for expansion during the pickling process.

-If you enjoy this tangy side dish, pair them with one of these dinner recipes!
+If you enjoy the tangy pickled yellow onions, pair them with one of these dinner recipes!

 How to Use Pickled Yellow Onions